Beef Bourguignon

 1. Preheat oven to 180°C.

-2. Dry beef: Line a tray with paper towels, spread beef out, then pat dry with paper towels.
+2. Dry beef: Line a tray with paper towels, spread the beef out, then pat it dry with paper towels.

 3. Season beef: Sprinkle beef with salt and black pepper.

 5. Fry bacon: Add bacon and cook for 3 minutes until golden.
-Add to bowl with beef.
+Add to the bowl with the beef.

 6. Sauté mushrooms: Add mushrooms and cook for 5 minutes, or until golden.
-Remove into a new bowl.
+Remove to a new bowl.

-8. Sauté carrot: Add butter into pot.
-Once melted, add carrot and cook for 4 minutes until there are golden patches.
+8. Sauté carrot: Add butter to the pot.
+Once melted, add the carrot and cook for 4 minutes until there are golden patches.
 Add garlic and cook for a further 1 minute.

 9. Tomato paste: Add tomato paste and cook for 2 minutes.